Reviews You Can Rely On

 These headphones pair easily with Apple and Android devices and hold a stable connection even when multiple devices are connected.
 We experienced no issues.

 You can also wirelessly connect the QuietComfort to other Bose speakers or soundbars to enjoy TV without disturbing others.
-Just be sure to browse the SimpleSync-compatible devices to ensure your speaker or soundbar supports it.
+We recommend browsing the SimpleSync-compatible devices to ensure your speaker or soundbar supports it.

 Battery